JohnPaulinePineda/Portfolio_Project_45/docs/index.md

 [Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
 This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
 A sufficiently high learning rate (also referred to as step size or the alpha) and low epoch count were applied resulting in average steps with more risks of not reaching the minimum due to a lower number of iterations.

+1. The gradient descent algorithm was implemented with parameter settings described as follows:
+    * <span style="color: #FF0000">Learning Rate</span> = 0.10 (High)
+    * <span style="color: #FF0000">Epochs</span> = 30 (Low)
+2. The final squared loss estimate determined as 54.31567 at the 30th epoch was not optimally low as compared to those obtained using the other parameter settings.
+3. Applying the gradient descent algorithm with a high learning rate and low epoch count, the estimated linear regression coefficients for the given data are as follows:
+    * <span style="color: #FF0000">INTERCEPT</span> = +0.11066 (Baseline = -0.00061)
+    * <span style="color: #FF0000">LIFEXP</span> = +0.31784 (Baseline = +0.23342)
+    * <span style="color: #FF0000">GDPCAP</span> = +0.41305 (Baseline = +0.50808)
+4. The estimated coefficients using the gradient descent algorithm with a high learning rate and low epoch count were not fully optimized and comparable with the baseline coefficients using normal equations.

 ```python
 ##################################